dbzl-project11/dbzl-project11.github.io/rules/testing.md

 2. All testing will be in the following formats
     - 1v1
-        - 2 distinct 1v1 tests with 3 guaranteed rounds
+        - 2 distinct 1v1 tests with 3 guaranteed rounds (formatted as: 3R 1v1)
-        - 3 distinct 1v1 tests with 2 guaranteed rounds
+        - 3 distinct 1v1 tests with 2 guaranteed rounds (formatted as: 2R 1v1)
-        - 1 test with 7 guaranteed rounds
+        - 1 test with 7 guaranteed rounds (formatted as: 7R 1v1)
     - 2v2
-        - 1 test with 3 guaranteed rounds
+        - 1 test with 3 guaranteed rounds (formatted as: 3R 2v2)
-        - 2 single round matches
+        - 2 single round matches (formatted as: 1R 2v2)
     - 4v4
-        - 1 elimination round.
+        - 1 elimination round (formatted as: 1R 4v4)

 3. All tests may have a full 7 point build with the following caveats.